-The Irish heritage embraces numerous symbols and each has its own significance.
-Most importantly, those symbols of Ireland unravel the creativity of the folks who use them.
+Irish heritage embraces numerous symbols, and each one has its own significance.
+Most importantly, the symbols of Ireland unravel the creativity of the folks who use them.
 Let’s check out these Irish symbols and learn about what they really mean!

-Over the years, flags of countries change according to different causes and political reasons.
-The same happened in Ireland.
-In 1848, Thomas Francis Meagher, the Irish nationalist and revolutionary, introduced the Irish flag we see today.
-He introduced it after Ireland became independent from the British Empire.
-This current flag has become integrated as one of the symbols of Ireland, hence, the colours it represents.
-Those three colours; green, white, and orange, respectively, represent a meaning.
+Over the years, the flags of countries can change for different causes and political reasons.
+The history of the Irish flag is no different.
+In 1848, Thomas Francis Meagher, the Irish nationalist and revolutionary, introduced the Irish flag that we see today.

-Starting with the green colour on the left side of the flag, it represents the Irish people.
-Yes, the green colour has always been associated with the Irish culture.
-We can see this on the streets on Saint Patrick’s Day, where everyone wears green.
-Everything turns green on that day, even food.
-It’s also the colour of the shamrock leaf and the costumes of the fairy Leprechauns.
-Both happen to be among the symbols of Ireland as well.
-We will discuss them in details later.
+The green colour on the left side of the flag represents Roman Catholic people.
+The colour green has always been associated with Irish culture.
+We can see this on streets during Saint Patrick’s Day, where everyone wears green.

 The Shamrock – Symbols of Ireland